Colorado Fires

 Recommendations

-Public Awareness: Residents are advised to be mindful of extreme fire weather conditions and potential smoke impacts.
-It is crucial to have an emergency plan in place, adhere to any local fire restrictions, and clear dead brush and wood mulch from properties to reduce the risk of catastrophic fires.
-When driving, slow down and turn on headlights if smoke is encountered on the roadways.
+Public Awareness: Residents are advised to be mindful of fire traffic and potential smoke impacts.
+It is crucial to have an emergency plan in place, clear dead brush from properties to reduce the risk of catastrophic fires, and rely on official local emergency channels rather than social media speculation during active incidents.

 Resources